XxScrimxX/XxScrimxX/README.md

 ## Outside of Coding

-When I'm away from my editor, you'll usually find me listening to **Suicideboy$**, experimenting with new technologies, or working on personal projects.
+When i am away from my editor, i like homelabing and learning new things.

 ---